MicrosoftDocs/minecraft-creator/creator/Documents/DifferencesBetweenBedrockAndJava.md

 ## Controls

-Currently, both versions of Minecraft support mouse and keyboard controls, but on Bedrock has controller support.
+Currently, both versions of Minecraft support mouse and keyboard controls, but only Bedrock has controller support.
 Additionally, depending on the hardware used to access Bedrock there is a significant change that users may be using touch controls.
 This becomes an important consideration when determining which type of content to create for each version.

 ## Crossplay